New Head Start Final Rule Significantly Improves Workforce Compensation and Better Supports Children and Families

 Increasing workforce compensation and benefits.

 The final rule bolsters teacher wages and benefits, which the Office of Head Start (OHS) estimates will increase Head Start teacher salaries by $10,000.
 Some of the new benefits include paid leave for full-time employees; access to low- or no-cost behavioral health services; and health care coverage for all employees, including those working part-time.
 The final rule also includes a provision that provides the secretary with the option to implement a waiver in 2028 for wage parity if investments are not sufficient to implement the provision.
-This is in response to concerns about the significant cost of these provisions and the need for additional investment to fulfil them.
+This is in response to concerns about the significant cost of these provisions and the need for additional investment to fulfill them.

 Modernizing Head Start’s engagement with families through data equity.